CyberCRI/projects-backend/README.md

 make makemessages
 ```

 This will detect changes in translated messages.
-Even if you didn't add, remove or modify a translated message, this might update some files because they depend on the line of the messages in the code files.
+Even if you didn't add, remove or modify any translated message.
+This might update some files because of line changes on translations caused by your changes.

 If there are new messages, be sure to add the translation after running this command